 www.wakudajapanese.com/las-vegas

-Las Vegas has no shortage of Asian restaurants with Michelin star credentials and this includes WAKUDA.
-Located near the lobby of the Palazzo tower at the Venetian Resort, this high-end Japanese restaurant is the newest Asian restaurant make this list.
-However, it’s most deserving of this distinction as it’s the first in America by Michelin two-star chef Tetsuya Wakuda.
-In fact, his restaurant Waku Ghin at the Marina Bay Sands in Singapore is among the world’s best.
-WAKUDA features a wide selection of traditional Japanese dishes like miso, sushi, tempura and udon.
+Las Vegas has no shortage of Asian restaurants with Michelin-star credentials, including WAKUDA.
+Located near the lobby of the Palazzo Tower at the Venetian Resort, this high-end Japanese restaurant is the newest Asian restaurant to make this list.
+However, it deserves this distinction as the first in America created by Michelin’s two-star chef Tetsuya Wakuda.
+His restaurant, Waku Ghin, at the Marina Bay Sands in Singapore, is among the world’s best.
+WAKUDA features a wide selection of traditional Japanese dishes like miso, sushi, tempura, and udon.
 In addition, you can order American or Japanese wagyu, as well as seaside delicacies like salmon tartare and scallops.
-However, if you prefer the premier offerings, ask for the chef’s 9-couse tasting menu at $275.
-Of course, there’s also a vegetarian 6-course option for $100.
+However, if you prefer the premier offerings, ask for the chef’s tasting menu at $275.
+Of course, where there’s a vegetarian 6-course option for $100.

 Related: Venetian Resort Dining at the Grand Canal Shoppes